Carolina FiberFest’s mission is to:

 The first two Carolina FiberFests were held in the great outdoors.
 Farmers brought animals for display—several breeds of sheep, angora rabbits alpacas, llamas, even a herder demonstrated his skills with a dog and sheep!
 A shearer delighted the crowd.
 There’s nothing more thrilling for hand spinners than to pick out a sheep whose fleece they’d like to buy, watch the shearing and then buy the fleece.
 And they experience a vital satisfaction and real connection when they process the fiber.

-Event organizers and volunteers represent spinning, weaving and knitting guilds in North Carolina, generously giving skills, knowledge and resources to demonstrate for and nurture interested visitors—and find time to shop!
+Event organizers and volunteers represent spinning, weaving, knitting and other fiber arts guilds in North Carolina, generously giving skills, knowledge and resources to demonstrate for and nurture interested visitors—and find time to shop!

 Classes and demos offer hands-on activities for fiber folk such as weavers, knitters, crocheters, spinner and felters.